-Simplilearn can train you for a career as a DevOps engineer.
-The DevOps engineer course online helps you become an expert in the principles of continuous development and deployment, automation of configuration management, inter-team collaboration, and IT service agility, using DevOps tools such as Git, Docker, Jenkins, and more.
+Simplilearn can train you for a career as a Cloud DevOps engineer.
+The Post Graduate Program In Cloud Computing helps you become an expert in the principles of continuous development and deployment, automation of configuration management, inter-team collaboration, and IT service agility, using DevOps tools such as Git, Docker, Jenkins, and more.

 If you’re just looking for DevOps certification, Simplilearn has you covered as well.
-The DevOps certification course, designed in collaboration with Caltech CTME, helps you master the art and science of improving your entire team's development and operational activities.
+The Post Graduate Program In Cloud Computing course, designed in collaboration with Caltech CTME, helps you master the art and science of improving your entire team's development and operational activities.
 With this DevOps certification program, you will build expertise via hands-on projects in continuous deployment, using configuration management tools such as Puppet, SaltStack, and Ansible.
-You can even check out the free DevOps Course that offers a real-world, practical understanding of continuous development and deployment, automation of configuration management, inter-team collaboration, & IT service agility.
+You can even check out the Cloud Computing Courses that offers a real-world, practical understanding of continuous development and deployment, automation of configuration management, inter-team collaboration, & IT service agility.

 DevOps engineers can earn an annual average of USD 99,604, according to Glassdoor.
 In India, a DevOps engineer earns a yearly average of ₹694,623, as reported by Payscale.
 So, what are you waiting for?
 Visit Simplilearn today, and get started on the fast-track to an exciting DevOps career!